gsoosk/BoardsIntraction/README.md

-# Real-Time Embeded System Computer Assignment 2
+# Real-Time Embedded System Computer Assignment 2
 Main goal of this computer assignment is connection between boards, like I2C and Serial.

 ## How it works